The profile was last updated on December 5, 2017. If you have any questions, please contact our general manager.

-For the first time ever in 2017, the University of Michigan’s Ross School of Business plans to significantly expand its undergraduate program to four years.
-The change means that 80% of each class, roughly 500 students, will not be accepted as freshmen.
+For the first time ever in 2017, the University of Michigan’s Ross School of Business accepted freshmen into the program.
+Traditionally a three-year program, the change means that 80% of each class, roughly 500 students, will now be accepted as freshmen.
 A remaining 125 students will come in as transfers in their sophomore year.

 The decision to move to a four-year program makes Ross a far more desirable destination for business students than it had been.
 That’s because it was possible for students interested in majoring in business to get into the university and then be denied admission later on.
 In 2016, only 260 students had been admitted to Ross as freshmen in what was generally regarded as a three-year business program.

 Known as a “public Ivy,” Michigan has long had one of the premier undergraduate business experiences.
 With an average starting salary of $72,000, Ross 2017 graduates were compensated higher than graduates at all but seven other business schools on this year’s Poets&Quants undergraduate B-school ranking.
 Ross also has some of the most stringent application processes.
 The entering class for the fall of 2017 battled an 18% acceptance rate and boasted an average SAT of 1440 on the new 1600-point scoring scale.

 The city of Ann Harbor, home to Michigan Ross, is an attractive to spend a few years.
 It consistently ranks among the list of top 10 college towns by Livability.com.